We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to buy

-• A unique variant card with a fascinating backstory
+• A unique variant card

 Reasons to avoid

-• Not a tournament legal version of the card
+• Not tournament legal

-• May steal your opponent’s soul – do you want that responsibility?
+• May steal your opponent’s soul

 The Seal of Orichalcos has appeared in several Yugioh sets, but that wasn’t always the case.
 When it made its first appearance in season four of the Yugioh anime in 2005, it had no paper counterpart.
 Upper Deck Entertainment decided to make their own custom version of the card.
-This appeared only in UDE-organised “Duel the Master” side-events at Yugioh tournaments: challenge games against a master player, usually a judge, wielding a stacked deck full of powerful cards.
+This rare Yugioh card appeared only in UDE-organised “Duel the Master” side-events at tournaments: challenge games against a master player, usually a judge, wielding a stacked deck full of powerful cards.

 The Seal of Orichalcos isn’t really a promo, since it wasn’t intended to make its way into the hands of players, and was never legal in any form of tournament play.
 This version of the card has an ominous final clause – if you lose against its owner, your soul is forfeit!
 Legend has it that only fifteen copies of the card were ever printed, suggesting it is one of the rarest cards in any TCG.